Below are answers to frequently asked questions.

 Are there any fees?

 No, this is an absolutely free group.
-Our organization has very little overhead, and the minor overhead that exists (like this website) is covered by Felix, the group leader.
+Our organization has very little overhead, and the minor overhead that exists is covered by Felix, the group leader from 2007-2021 who still maintains the website.

 We do encourage you to, say, buy a drink at the Bean Cycle when we meet so that they continue to welcome us using their coffee shop to talk!